Paris Auto Show

 The 2018 Paris Motor Show will feature, for the first time, the Mondial Tech, a new event that will bring together businesses across the entire automotive value chain.
 Mondial Tech will be held on October 2-6 and will be open to industry professionals only.
 Israel was chosen as a guest state at the event, and the event’s first day will be dedicated to showcasing Israeli technologies and innovation.

 Calcalist is organizing the events of this day in partnership with events firm Connecting Leaders Club, headed by Valérie Hoffenberg and Ayelet Gurman, with Israeli Bank Hapoalim, and with accounting firm KPMG.
-The day will begin with a conference on innovation expected to attended by one thousand visitors, with panels participated by senior automotive and tech executives from the Israel and Europe.
+The day will begin with a conference on innovation expected to attended by hundreds of visitors, with panels participated by senior automotive and tech executives from the Israel and Europe.
 Israeli entrepreneurs and startups will present demos and presentations.

 Later that day, a Meet & Pitch session will take place, bringing together dozens of Israeli startups picked by Calcalist and international capital funds, and major business clients.
 The event will be participated by representatives of companies including Audi, BMW, Michelin, Renault, Valeo S.A., Peugeot, Thales Group, Airbus, Dassault Systèmes, AXA, ODDO BHF, and Faurecia.

 Ms. Hoffenberg and Fiona Dramon of Israeli Venture firm Jerusalem Venture Partners (JVP) will moderate the conference, which was curated by Calcalist’s Hallel Sella and Ronnie Gillam.